 Insulated Travel Mug (Like a Yeti Tumbler)

-An insulated travel mug is probably one of the easiest and simplest ways I’ve found to keep my coffee warm when going outside.
+An insulated travel mug, or thermos is probably one of the easiest and simplest ways I’ve found to keep my coffee warm when going outside.
 I’ve tried all different kinds, and some worked well and others not so well.
 Depending on what you buy, your experience may be different.

 If you are looking into purchasing a high-quality insulated mug, I would definitely recommend the Yeti Tumbler!
 Over the last few years, I have bought two for myself and some for friends and family.
 The one I bought five years ago is still in perfect condition and keeps my coffee warm for hours longer than other brands I’ve tried.